Governor Cooper Reminds North Carolinians to Prepare and Practice for Severe Weather

 “We recognize the challenges of holding a tornado drill in the workplace during COVID.
 If possible, hold the drill in small groups at different times, where social distancing can be maintained but still allows everyone to have the experience.
 The drill is a great way to practice what to do when severe weather strikes,” said Emergency Management Director Mike Sprayberry.

 North Carolina is no stranger to severe weather.
-In February, Brunswick County was hit by a strong tornado that killed three people and destroyed or damaged numerous homes.
 In 2020, North Carolina recorded 48 tornado touchdowns, including one that spun up as a result of Hurricane Isaias in Bertie County, leaving two people dead.
 There were also 247 flood or flash flood events across the state and 609 severe thunderstorms with damaging winds or hail of 1-inch or larger.

 Tornadoes form during severe thunderstorms when winds change direction and increase in speed.
 These storms can produce large hail and damaging winds that can reach 300 miles per hour.
 A tornado can develop rapidly with little warning, so having a plan in place will allow you to respond quickly.